mr-nart/Kingmaker/General Info/Documents.md

 ## Tartuccio's Journal
 Written in Sakvroth.
 Makes mention of some kind of patron.
 Need to seek out someone to translate.
-Describes how [[Tartuccio]] came to revere [[King Irovetti]], "the gambler king".
+Describes how [[Tartuccio]] came to revere King [[Castruccio Irovetti]], "the gambler king".
 He respected him as a man who wasn't afraid to take what he deserved -- the kind of person Tartuccio wanted to emulate.

 No mention of his involvement with the [[Black Tears]].